xrdocs/cnbng/_tutorials/ipoe-ds-subscriber-bringup-in-cnbng.md

 ## Prerequisite:
 - cnBNG CP is already deployed and Ops Center is accessible.
 We will be using Ops Center CLI interface for configurations in this tutorial
-- cnBNG CP Ops Center is initialized with init config and system is alreday in running mode
+- cnBNG CP Ops Center is initialized with init config and system is already in running mode
 - cnBNG CP service network can reach cnBNG UP:
 	- In multi VM deployment, this means protocol VM VIP for service network is reachable from cnBNG UP for PFCP communications
     - In single Node/VM AIO deployment, this means AIO VM IP is reachable from cnBNG UP